SomdattaNag/fashion-website/README.md

 # fashion-website
-i developed a fashion website for a clothing store "BLOOM" using Html, CSS, Javascript
+i developed a fashion website for a clothing and shoe store "BLOOM" using Html, CSS, Javascript